 It’s important to remember that all funds are different!
 Some funds require you to be registered with Fitness Australia, while others also require you to register with them directly.
-In some cases a GP referral may be required to indicate that the fitness program is necessary due to an existing health or medical condition.
-Importantly a number of funds don’t recognise personal training services, or 24 hour fitness centre memberships.

 Finally it’s also important to remember that the amount of a potential refund is heavily dependent on the level of cover held by the member and that holding private health insurance does not automatically ensure eligibility for a refund for fitness service.

 Fitness Australia is working hard towards aligning the national Business and Professional Registration schemes with all Private Health Funds.
 Fitness Australia has produced a position statement for Private Health Insurers.
 These recommendations seek to inform Private Health Insurers about current fitness industry standards and provide an insight into fitness industry operations that will assist in the development or recognition of existing policies.

 Health Funds offering rebates exclusively to Fitness Australia Registered Businesses and Registered Exercise Professionals

 Bupa - Gym memberships & personal training